Pittsburgh ZombiesFebruary 11, 2015

 Pittsburgh’s Haunted Aviary

 More captives were taken in this war than in any other.
-Therefore, the camps were cramped and unsanitary and many met their ends under poor conditions.
+The camps were cramped and unsanitary, and many met their ends under poor conditions.
 It is reported that the tortured souls of the deceased Confederate soldiers roam the halls of the aviary at night.

 Haunted North Side